ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export function omit<T extends object, K extends keyof T>(from: T, exclude: K[]): Omit<T, K>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function oneOf<T, TC = unknown>(converters: Array<Converter<T, TC>>, onError?: OnError_2): Converter<T, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 const optionalBoolean: Converter<boolean | undefined>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function optionalElement<T, TC = undefined>(index: number, converter: Converter<T, TC>): Converter<T | undefined, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function optionalField<T, TC = undefined>(name: string, converter: Converter<T, TC>): Converter<T | undefined, TC>;